WilliamsPaleoLab/WilliamsPaleoLab.github.io/_posts/2017-02-24-JackWilliamsYueWangPNASPaper-CozzarelliPrize.md

 ---
 layout: post
-title:  "Cozzarelli Prize for Jack Williams and Yue Wang's PNAS paper "
+title:  "Cozzarelli Prize awarded to St. Paul PNAS paper!"
-date:   2017-02-24 12:00:00 -0700
+date:   2017-05-24 12:00:00 -0700
 categories: media
 blurb: "empty field - not being used any more."
 ---

-Jack Williams and Yue Wang's PNAS paper [here](http://www.pnas.org/content/113/33/9310.abstract) got the Cozzarelli Prize.
-The prize is to recognize recently published PNAS papers of outstanding scientific excellence and originality, and Jack and Yue's PNAS paper is one of the six papers published in 2016 to earn this distinction.
+We're delighted to hear that Graham et al. [ 2016](http://www.pnas.org/content/113/33/9310.abstract) PNAS paper received the PNAS Cozzarelli Prize!
+This award recognizes recently published PNAS papers of outstanding scientific excellence and originality, and Graham et al. was one of the six papers published in 2016 to earn this distinction.
+Yue Wang and Jack Williams were co-authors on this paper.